 Multi-asset investing can bring something very powerful and unique to a portfolio in the current environment.
 The normalization in stock market volatility paired with the rise in interest rates and impact of global policy shifts may have profound implications going forward.
 The implications are larger than simply correlations between classes, but capital structures, geographies and security selection may be less correlated in the future.
-In 2018, we have already begun to see record changes in the monthly volatility index as interest rates rise and liquidity is slowly withdrawn from the market.
+In 2018, we have seen record changes in the monthly volatility index as interest rates rise and liquidity is slowly withdrawn from the market.

 Average VIX Performance Since 1990 vs. YTD 2018

 U.S. 2-Year Treasury Yield

 For asset allocators who have increasingly more exposure to passive indexes, the challenge is even greater.
 The massive shift to passive indexing and lower return environment may force asset allocators to consider new ways to manage tail risk while incorporating alpha into their investment framework.
 When correlations go to one, alpha potentially becomes a function of avoiding losses in the worst stocks vs. non-commoditized beta and alpha in higher quality stocks.

 In the current context of the changes in volatility, we want to provide food for thought around risk diversification and tail risk management across the multi-asset complex.

 - Risk parity: Multi-asset strategies that are predominately focused on traditional markets for their performance, but which use leverage to make more use of lower-returning betas, such as exposure to interest rates/duration and inflation (typically, via inflation linked bonds), in order to create a risk balanced portfolio.
 Tail risk management is largely a function of the integrated risk-balancing techniques of risk parity in an attempt to protect the portfolio at times of economic crisis.
 This could prove difficult in an inflationary environment where the portfolio has leveraged exposure to bonds.